warlord500/website_source/content/post/application/scrolls_of_fortune/index.md

 <!--more-->

-		scrolls of fortune computer algorithim
+		scrolls of fortune computer
 this is a test algorithim designed to make a reward i like to do in habitica much more interesting and easier i might do some practical effects too!

 <button id="decide">decide reward</button>
+<button id="decide_five">five rewards</button>
+<button id="decide_ten">ten rewards</button>
 <p id="scrollsBought"></p>
 <p id="logreward">log: <br/></p>
 <script src="script_for_scroll.js"></script>